Last updated on October 17, 2024

 The Mana Base

-Your commander is in Bant colors, so the deck plays some dual lands in those colors and two tri-lands in Spara's Headquarters and Seaside Citadel.
+Your commander is in Bant colors (), so the deck plays some dual lands in those colors and two tri-lands in Spara's Headquarters and Seaside Citadel.
 Otherwise, it doesn’t need very many lands since it’s mostly cantrips and cheap cards.
-Most of the cards cost between 1-3 mana anyway.
-There are fewer than 35 lands, and bounce lands can keep repeating the land drops if you’re short.
+Most of the cards cost between 1-3 mana so to have fewer than 35 lands is manageable.

-There’s an emphasis on 2-mana ramp spells like Rampant Growth and Farseek since it’s important to ramp your commander on turn three.
-The deck also doesn’t have that many mana sinks, nor does the commander have activated mana abilities.
-This isn’t your typical “play as many lands as possible” Simic deck that casts a 10-drop to win.
+There’s an emphasis on 2-mana ramp spells like Rampant Growth and Farseek since it’s important to ramp so you play your commander on turn 3.
+The deck also doesn’t have that many mana sinks, nor does the commander have a super powerful activated ability.
+This isn’t your typical “play as many lands as possible” Simic () deck that casts a 10-drop to win.

-To round out the mana sources, there’s your typical Sol Ring and two MV mana rocks like Arcane Signet and the colored Signets like Azorius Signet.
+To round out the mana sources, there’s your typical Sol Ring and two mana value mana rocks like Arcane Signet and the -colored signets like Azorius Signet.

 The Strategy